dotnet/docs/docs/csharp/tuples.md

 [!code-csharp[QueryReturningTuple](../../samples/snippets/csharp/tuples/tuples/projectionsample.cs#15_QueryReturningTuple "Query returning a tuple")]

 > [!NOTE]
-> In C# 7.1, tuple projections enable you to create named tuples using fields, in a manner simlar to the property naming in anonymous types.
+> In C# 7.1, tuple projections enable you to create named tuples using fields, in a manner similar to the property naming in anonymous types.
 In the above code,
 > the `select` statement in the query projection creates a tuple that has fields `ID` and `Title`.

 The named tuple can be part of the signature.
 It lets the compiler and IDE